insected/bobbae_gcp-wiki/Preparation.md

 ### Git

 If you are not familiar with git, you should [learn to use it]((https://www.youtube.com/watch?v=HVsySz-h9r4)).
-You should create accounts using your  email address at [github](https://www.youtube.com/watch?reload=9&v=w3jLJU7DT5E) and [gitlab](https://www.youtube.com/watch?v=7q9Y1Cv-ib0).
+You should create accounts using your  email address at [github](https://www.youtube.com/watch?reload=9&v=w3jLJU7DT5E) or [gitlab](https://www.youtube.com/watch?v=7q9Y1Cv-ib0).

 [Github flow](https://guides.github.com/introduction/flow/) is a way of using github.
 [Gitlab flow](https://about.gitlab.com/blog/2014/09/29/gitlab-flow/) is a way of using gitlab.

 ### Certifications

-You can try [GCP Cloud Architect exam](https://cloud.google.com/certification/guides/professional-cloud-architect) after studying the materials in this document for several weeks.
+You are encouraged to try [GCP Cloud Architect exam](https://cloud.google.com/certification/guides/professional-cloud-architect) after studying the materials in this document for several weeks.
 There are [many certificates](https://cloud.google.com/certification) you may want to try.
 Being certified by Google does not necessarily mean that you know everything you need to know.
 But it does have a value in letting others know that you have the necessary amount of GCP knowledge to pass the exams.

 #### Register for exams

 [Sign up]( https://cloud.google.com/certification/register  ) for the [Professional Cloud Architect exam](https://cloud.google.com/certification/guides/professional-cloud-architect) or other GCP exams.

 ##### Sample test questions

 [https://cloud.google.com/certification/sample-questions/cloud-architect](https://cloud.google.com/certification/sample-questions/cloud-architect)

 ##### Case Studies commonly used in exams

 [https://cloud.google.com/certification/guides/professional-cloud-architect](https://cloud.google.com/certification/guides/professional-cloud-architect)

 ##### Additional certificate exam related information